phospho-app/phospho/README.md

 Read the docs at [docs.phospho.app](https://docs.phospho.app/) to go further.

-## Manage the sessions of your project
+## Access the sessions of your project

 Create a new session:
 ```python